-The Dodd-Frank Wall Street Reform and Consumer Protection Act imposes new disclosure requirements regarding the use of "conflict" minerals mined from the Democratic Republic of the Congo and adjoining countries in products, whether or not these products are manufactured by third parties.
-These new requirements could affect the pricing, sourcing and availability of minerals used in the manufacture of our products.
+Public companies are required to disclose the use of tin, tantalum, tungsten and gold (collectively, "conflict minerals") mined from the Democratic Republic of the Congo and adjoining countries (the "covered countries") if a conflict mineral(s) is necessary to the functionality of a product manufactured, or contracted to be manufactured, by the company.
+We may determine, as part of our compliance efforts, that certain products or components we obtain from our suppliers contain conflict minerals.
+If we are unable to conclude that all our products are free from conflict minerals originating from covered countries, this could have a negative impact on our business, reputation and/or results of operations.
+We may also encounter challenges to satisfy customers who require that our products be certified as conflict free, which could place us at a competitive disadvantage if we are unable to substantiate such a claim.
+Compliance with these rules could also affect the sourcing and availability of some of the minerals used in the manufacture of products or components we obtain from our suppliers, including our ability to obtain products or components in sufficient quantities and/or at competitive prices.
 Certain of our customers are requiring additional information from us regarding the origin of our raw materials, and complying with these customer requirements may cause us to incur additional costs, such as costs related to determining the origin of any minerals used in our products.
 Our supply chain is complex and we may be unable to verify the origins for all metals used in our products.
 We may also encounter challenges with our customers and stockholders if we are unable to certify that our products are conflict free.